-Elective subjects could also include a School-Based Apprenticeship or Traineeship (SAT) or a Certificate course offered by another Registered Training Organisation; however, these are negotiated at a later date.
+Elective subjects could also include a School-Based Apprenticeship or Traineeship (SAT), or a Certificate course offered by another Registered Training Organisation.
+These are negotiated later.

 Things to remember

 The SET Plan interviews and Year 10 Information Evening will occur early in Term Three.
 Before selecting subjects, students should carefully read the Course Outlines in this handbook.